1980 National League Championship Series: Game 2

 Houston evened the series in Game 2, a seesaw contest that would prove typical of the series as a whole.
 Houston opened the scoring in the third when Terry Puhl singled home Craig Reynolds after a sacrifice bunt by Nolan Ryan.
 The Phillies took the lead with two runs in the fourth on RBIs from Greg Luzinski and Garry Maddox.
 Houston evened the score in the seventh when Ryan walked and was doubled home by Puhl, and went ahead in the eighth after Joe Morgan doubled and scored on a single by José Cruz.

 After loading the bases in the seventh but failing to score, the Phillies got a run in the eighth to tie the game 3–3 when Maddox singled home pinch-runner Lonnie Smith.
-The Astros went 1–2–3 in the ninth but the Phillies loaded the bases with one out in their half of the inning on singles by Bake McBride, Mike Schmidt and Smith.
+The Astros went 1–2–3 in the ninth, and the Phillies were in prime position to take a 2–0 series lead after loaded the bases with one out in their half of the inning on singles by Bake McBride, Mike Schmidt and Smith.
 But Manny Trillo, who would eventually win the series MVP award, struck out and Maddox fouled out to end the threat.

 The tenth inning turned disastrous for the Phillies as Houston used three hits to score four runs, with an RBI single by Cruz (complete with an error that moved him to second base), a run-scoring groundout by César Cedeño, and a two-run triple by Dave Bergman.
 The Phillies got an unearned run in the bottom of the inning on an error by Reynolds at shortstop.
 Astros reliever Joaquín Andújar came in to the game to try and stop the bleeding, which included two on with two out and Mike Schmidt at the plate.
-On a count of 3-0, Schmidt lined a pitch harmlessly into right field into the glove of the fielder to end the game and tie the series at 1–1.
+On a count of 3–0, Schmidt lined a pitch harmlessly into right field into the glove of the fielder to end the game and tie the series at 1–1.